Salem Radio Network News Wednesday, October 22, 2025

 But following a last-minute bidding war, officer Robert Pincus last month switched his recommendation to a $5.9 billion bid from Amber Energy, an affiliate of hedge fund Elliott Investment Management.

-The decision has unleashed objections and a motion to disqualify Amber’s bid amid a battle between companies seeking compensation for assets that were expropriated in Venezuela and holders of the nation’s defaulted bonds.
+The decision has unleashed objections and a motion to disqualify Amber’s bid, which remains pending, amid a battle between companies seeking compensation for assets that were expropriated in Venezuela and holders of the nation’s defaulted bonds.

 By including a $2.1 billion cash payment to holders of PDVSA’s 2020 bonds, Amber’s bid creates an opportunity to resolve a long-pending claim that is being heard in a separate New York court.

-However, Gold Reserve, lawyers representing Venezuela and a handful of creditors prefer to wait for the resolution of the New York case, where the validity of the bonds is in dispute, before anything is paid to the holders.
+However, Venezuela and a handful of creditors prefer to wait for the resolution of the New York case, where the validity of the bonds is in dispute, before anything is paid to the holders.

 A court decision about that is crucial to determine how many of the 15 creditors lining up since 2017 in Delaware, who want to collectively cash up to $19 billion from auction proceeds, will end up getting compensation.

-(Reporting by Marianna Parraga; Editing by Nathan Crooks and Marguerita Choy)
+(Reporting by Marianna Parraga; Editing by Nathan Crooks, Marguerita Choy and Chris Reese)

 Previous